MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Prerequisites

 * The latest version of [Visual Studio Code](https://code.visualstudio.com/download) or open [VS Code on the Web](https://vscode.dev/quantum).
-* The latest version of the [Azure Quantum Development Kit extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).
+* The latest version of the [Azure Quantum Development Kit (QDK) extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).
 For installation details, see [Installing the QDK on VS Code](xref:microsoft.quantum.install-qdk.overview#installing-the-qdk-on-vs-code).
 * If you want to use Jupyter Notebooks, you also need to install [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions, and the latest `qsharp` Python package.
 To do so, open a terminal and run the following command:

     ```bash